 One of the most enjoyable experiences in birding for me was finally being able to attract Purple Martins to my own backyard.

-Not a simple task, as I didn't really have the best habitat.
+It was not a simple task, as I didn't really have the best habitat.
 I hope the following information will help get you started on your way.

 If you're serious about attracting Purple Martins, you'll need to get serious about Starlings and House Sparrows.

-It's important that you learn all you can.
-Simply placing a house up may be enough to attract wrens to your backyard but, doing the same for Martins, and expecting things to work out the same ain't gonna happen.
+Simply placing a house up may be enough to attract wrens to your backyard but, doing the same for Martins, and expecting things to work out the same isn't going to happen.

 House Sparrows and Starlings are non-native species and compete for nesting sites with other native cavity-nesting birds.

 It will be your job to prevent them from nesting in your Purple Martin housing.
-The truth is, you cannot allow any other species to nest in your Martin house.

 Following time-tested practices will give you the best chance at attracting Purple Martins to your backyard.

-Two resources I highly recommend for learning more about these birds are: Enjoying Purple Martins More by Richard Wolinski, a short booklet with a lot of helpful information.
+Two resources I highly recommend for learning more about these birds are: Enjoying Purple Martins More> by Richard Wolinski, a short booklet with a lot of helpful information.

 To attract Purple Martins, begin by locating your housing in the center of the largest open spot available, at least 30 and not more than 100 feet from human housing.